 How to Prevent It: Get more protective antioxidants.
 There are two ways you can do this: Fill half your plate with brightly hued fruits and veggies; the pigments that make produce colorful are rich in these free-radical enemies.
-Then, you guessed it, exercise.
+Then, exercise.
 Working out burns calories, which itself creates free radicals, but your body compensates by producing extra antioxidants in the process.
 Shoot for at least 150 minutes of moderate-intensity exercise (like brisk walking) or 75 minutes of vigorous workouts (like jogging or swimming) every week.
 Weight training is important, but to get the best boost, most of your exercise should be cardio, Dr. Liponis says.

 Metabolism is the process by which your body converts food into energy, and your mitochondria are your cells’ “power plants” in this important chain of events.
 Factors like your fitness level, oxidative stress and toxins in your system can all affect how many mitochondria you have and whether they’re too sluggish or damaged to do their job well.
 Insulin, which moves glucose from your bloodstream to your cells for energy, also plays an important role in metabolism.
 If you become less sensitive to this hormone, as occurs with diabetes and “pre-diabetes,” your cells can become starved for fuel.
 Your brain responds by telling you you’re hungry…again…even though your blood is loaded with energy-providing glucose.